junxit/us-congress-bills-114/metadata.md

 - 2015-05-19 — Reported (Amended) by the Committee on Science, Space, and Technology.
 H. Rept.
 114-126.
 - 2015-05-19 — Reported (Amended) by the Committee on Science, Space, and Technology.
 H. Rept.
 114-126.
 - 2015-05-20 — Received in the Senate and Read twice and referred to the Committee on Commerce, Science, and Transportation.
+- 2016-12-01 — Amendment SA 5125 agreed to in Senate by Unanimous Consent.
+- 2016-12-01 — Amendment SA 5125 proposed by Senator Sullivan for Senator Thune. (consideration: CR S6680) In the nature of a substitute.
+- 2016-12-01 — Amendment SA 5126 agreed to in Senate by Unanimous Consent.
+- 2016-12-01 — Amendment SA 5126 proposed by Senator Sullivan for Senator Cantwell to Amendment SA 5125. (consideration: CR S6680) To authorize and strengthen the tsunami detection, forecast, warning, research, and mitigation program of the National Oceanic and Atmospheric Administration, and for other purposes.
+- 2016-12-01 — Measure laid before Senate by unanimous consent. (consideration: CR S6680)
+- 2016-12-01 — Passed Senate with an amendment by Unanimous Consent.
+- 2016-12-01 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.
+- 2016-12-01 — Senate Committee on Commerce, Science, and Transportation discharged by Unanimous Consent.
+- 2016-12-01 — Senate Committee on Commerce, Science, and Transportation discharged by Unanimous Consent.
+- 2016-12-01 — Senate amendment agreed to: Amendment SA 5125 agreed to in Senate by Unanimous Consent.
+- 2016-12-01 — Senate amendment agreed to: Amendment SA 5126 agreed to in Senate by Unanimous Consent.
+- 2016-12-01 — Senate amendment proposed (on the floor): Amendment SA 5125 proposed by Senator Sullivan for Senator Thune.(consideration: CR S6680)
+- 2016-12-01 — Senate amendment proposed (on the floor): Amendment SA 5126 proposed by Senator Sullivan for Senator Cantwell to Amendment SA 5125.(consideration: CR S6680)
+- 2016-12-01 — Senate amendment submitted
+- 2016-12-01 — Senate amendment submitted